Coronation of the Virgin

 The Coronation of the Virgin or Coronation of Mary is a subject in Christian art, especially popular in Italy in the 13th to 15th centuries, but continuing in popularity until the 18th century and beyond.
 Christ, sometimes accompanied by God the Father and the Holy Spirit in the form of a dove, places a crown on the head of Mary as Queen of Heaven.
 In early versions the setting is a Heaven imagined as an earthly court, staffed by saints and angels; in later versions Heaven is more often seen as in the sky, with the figures seated on clouds.
 The subject is also notable as one where the whole Christian Trinity is often shown together, sometimes in unusual ways.
 Crowned Virgins are also seen in Eastern Orthodox Christian icons, specifically in the Russian Orthodox church after the 18th century.
 Mary is sometimes shown, in both Eastern and Western Christian art, being crowned by one or two angels, but this is considered a different subject.

 The subject became common as part of a general increase in devotion to Mary in the Early Gothic period, and is one of the commonest subjects in surviving 14th-century Italian panel paintings, mostly made to go on a side-altar in a church.
-The great majority of Roman Catholic churches had (and have) a side-altar or "Lady chapel" dedicated to Mary.
+The great majority of Roman Catholic churches had (and have) a side altar or "Lady chapel" dedicated to Mary.
 The subject is still often enacted in rituals or popular pageants called May crownings, although the crowning is performed by human figures.

 Official status and feast

 The belief in Mary as Queen of Heaven obtained the papal sanction of Pope Pius XII in his encyclical Ad Caeli Reginam (English: 'Queenship of Mary in Heaven') of October 11, 1954.

+The feast deals with the Assumption of Mary's dogma: as was the case for Jesus Christ, with his bodily Ascension into Heaven, so too the celestial glorification of Mary culminates with her coronation as Queen of the Angels, of the Saints and of the entire Universe.

-The Roman Catholic Church celebrates the feast every August 22, where it replaced the former octave of the Assumption of Mary in 1969, a move made by Pope Paul VI.
-The feast was formerly celebrated on May 31, at the end of the Marian month, where the present general calendar now commemorates the Feast of the Visitation.
+The Roman Catholic Church celebrates the feast every August 22, in place of the former octave day of the Assumption of Mary in 1969, a change made by Pope Paul VI.
+The feast was formerly celebrated on May 31, at the end of the Marian month, where the present liturgical calendar now commemorates the Feast of the Visitation.
 In addition, there are Canonical coronations authorized by the Pope which are given to specific Marian images venerated in a particular place.

-The Coronation of the Blessed Virgin Mary is the fifth of the Glorious Mysteries of the Rosary (following the Assumption, the fourth Glorious Mystery) and therefore the idea that the Virgin Mother of God was physically crowned as Queen of Heaven after her Assumption is a traditional Catholic belief echoed in the Rosary.
+The act of the Virgin Mother of God being physically crowned as Queen of Heaven and Earth after her Assumption is a traditional Catholic belief echoed in the Rosary.
+The Coronation of the Blessed Virgin Mary is the fifth of the Glorious Mysteries of the Rosary.